“The only thing more destructive to historical landmarks than a bulldozer is procrastination on the part of preservationists.”

 Beanie billionaire Ty Warner had generously agreed to donate the building and one acre of land to the city of Goleta.
 He was thanked and praised and everyone celebrated a great victory.

-Now, one year later, we continue to wait and wonder when Ty Warner will make good with his generous and well publicized announcement.
+Now, years later, we continue to wait and wonder when Ty Warner will make good with his generous and well publicized announcement.
 No one knows.
 The city staff is clueless and they seem like they don’t have time to be bothered with something so trivial as an old gas station.

 Most of the work of creating a Historic Ordinance has already been done by the County, Goleta just needs to adopt it.
 In fact, there’s already a list of historic resources in the Goleta General Plan.
 But the city staff insists on starting from scratch, reinventing the wheel, wasting valuable time and taxpayers money.